LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 ### Task 1 - Create a Sensitivity Label

-To utilize time more effectively, we're first going to create a new sensitivity label so that it has enough time to replicated by the time we reach task 4.
+In this lab task, you will create a Sensitivity label named "Highly Confidential - Project Falcon" using the Microsoft Purview compliance portal on LON-CL1.
+The purpose of this label will be to encrypt emails that contain sensitive information (as part of Project Falcon) and to ensure that they are only visible to the authorized users we choose.

 1. On **LON-CL1**, select **Ctrl+Alt+Delete** to sign-in.
 Sign-into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.